dtube/docs/README.md

 The video does not have to be your own original content: by doing so, you're becoming a curator and earning your curation rewards.
 The original uploader still earns their money through ads and partnerships they have on the third party platform.

-Keep in mind: videos added to DTube this way have all the limitations of their platform.
-If the 3rd party decides to remove the video or censor it for whatever reason, this will affect all embeds, including the one on DTube.
+Keep in mind: videos added to DTube this way have all the limitations of their platform. **If the 3rd party decides to remove the video or censor it for whatever reason, this will affect all embeds, including the one on DTube**.
 Content added through 3rd parties has zero benefits as far as decentralization goes.

-The recommended way to go is to use decentralised upload methods: IPFS, BTFS and Skynet.
+The recommended way is to use decentralised upload methods: IPFS, BTFS and Skynet.

 ### How to contribute